octodns/octodns-bind/README.md

-## RFC compliant (Bind) provider for octoDNS provider for octoDNS
+## RFC compliant (Bind9) provider for octoDNS

-An [octoDNS](https://github.com/octodns/octodns/) provider that targets [Bind and other standards compliant servers](https://github.com/octodns/octodns-bind).
+An [octoDNS](https://github.com/octodns/octodns/) provider that targets [Bind and other standards compliant servers](https://github.com/octodns/octodns-bind) and includes support for sourcing records via AXFR and reading zone files.

 ### Installation